5901 Botham Jean Blvd, Dallas, TX 75215

 What is Steel and Why is it Used for Building?

-Steel is one of the construction industry’s most essential materials.
+June 30, 2025Steel is one of the construction industry’s most essential materials.
 This remarkable alloy of iron and carbon creates a building material with exceptional properties.
 The careful balance of these elements results in a material that surpasses many alternatives in key construction applications.
+In 2026, as the industry moves toward “Green Steel” initiatives, understanding the lifecycle of this metal is more critical than ever for developers and facility managers.

 Steel’s popularity in construction is largely due to its impressive strength.
 With tensile strength ranging from 58,000 to 80,000 psi, steel can support massive loads while maintaining structural integrity.
 This strength-to-weight ratio allows architects and engineers to design buildings that reach impressive heights without excessive support structures.